e-kayrakli/llm.chpl/README.md

 ## Chapel port of [llm.c](https://github.com/karpathy/llm.c).

-This is an LLM implementation in [Chapel](chapel-lang.org) based on llm.c Specifically, this is based on a relatively [earlier commit](https://github.com/karpathy/llm.c/tree/8386e5393c61ec2faf706f3040e68127c2f08398) of llm.c.
+This is an LLM implementation in [Chapel](chapel-lang.org) based on llm.c Compared to the reference, this version is:

-While the base version is relatively succinct, it still relies on pointer arithmetic and explicit memory management in C. This version uses Chapel's multidimensional array support and classes to reduce code complexity significantly without big hits on performance.
+- _more parallel_, as it relies on Chapel's parallel constructs like `forall`, `reduce` which are more natural to use while delivering better performance,
+- _more succinct_, as Chapel's multidimensional arrays are a natural fit for tensor programming for LLMs,
+- _more user-friendly_, as there is no need for dynamic memory management as in C.

+This version is based on a relatively [earlier commit](https://github.com/karpathy/llm.c/tree/8386e5393c61ec2faf706f3040e68127c2f08398) of llm.c.
 We are still in the early stages of adding standalone GPU kernels.

 ## Quick start